max-norris/jersey-fix-example/README.md

 	Component basicService: com.mnorris.jersey.springaop.service.BasicService@284edf9
 	Pointless aspect called

-## Jersey 2.23-SNAPSHOT
+## Jersey 2.24-SNAPSHOT

-Update the POM to use SNAPSHOT, then run same command:
+Build the 2.24-SNAPSHOT locally with the patch and then update the POM to use SNAPSHOT, then run the same command:

 	curl localhost:8081/api/component